Eclipse (software): Modeling platform

-Application Lifecycle Management
+Application lifecycle management

 Application lifecycle management (ALM) and task management in Eclipse need an optional component called Mylyn (/ˈmaɪlɪn/), an open-source implementation of the task-focused interface.
 It provides an API for tools embedding the task-focused interface.
 For software developers, it helps a developer work efficiently with many different tasks (such as bugs, problem reports or new features).
 Tasks are integrated into Mylyn.
 For all tasks that have been integrated, Mylyn monitors user activity and tries to identify information relevant to the task at hand.
 It uses this task context to focus the Eclipse UI on the related information.
 Mylyn can integrate with repositories such as Bugzilla, Trac, Redmine, Mantis, JIRA, Unfuddle, and GitHub.
 It focuses on improving productivity by reducing searching, scrolling, and navigation.
 By making task context explicit, Mylyn is also meant to facilitate multitasking, planning, reusing past efforts, and sharing expertise.

 The project name comes from myelin, an electrically insulating layer that surrounds neurons' axons.
 The original name of this project, "Mylar", replicated a trademark of a boPET film company, so the Eclipse Foundation changed the project name.

+Features

+Eclipse IDE features include text editor with syntax coloring, coding assistance, code completion, code refactoring, code analysis with "Quick fix" suggestions along with code debugging.

+Along with native support for OSGi, JPMS support has been added as of Java 9.

 Extensions

 Eclipse supports a rich selection of extensions, adding support for Python via PyDev, Android development via Google's ADT (superseded by Android Studio since 2015), JavaFX via e(fx)clipse, JavaScript, jQuery, and many others at the Eclipse Marketplace.
 Valable is a Vala plug-in for Eclipse.

+In addition to the built-in Java compiler warnings, additional plug-ins are available for linting to improve code quality and consistency such as SpotBugs and Sonar.

+Support for build tools such as Ant, Maven, Make, and CMake includes the capability to replace Eclipse native project file format with Maven pom.xml directly.

-Alternative Distributions
+Alternative distributions

 Several alternative distributions exist in the Eclipse project.